HaoyeTianCoder/BATS/experiment/README.md

 ## RQ1.1

+Customize:
+* **number:** premade the number of clusters.
+If more than 50, SSE Reduction Rate will be calculated as well.

+OUTPUT:
 * **Qualified:** the ratio of clusters that have SC > 0 out of all clusters identified.
 * **CSC:** the average value of similarity coefficient (SC) values for all clusters.
+* **fig/RQ1/sc_clusters.png:** Similarity coefficient of test cases and patches at each cluster.

 ## RQ1.2